Just Us Two TravelEuropean City Breaks & Faraway Destinations

 Our site contains affiliate links, either as an advert or clickable link.
 We receive a small commission if you choose to purchase through the links we provide, this is at NO extra cost to you, but it does help us keep the lights on and means we can keep sharing more of our adventures with you, thank you.

-Cay Guillermo, part of the Jardines del Rey archipelago.
-It is east of the main island in the Atlantic Ocean, south of The Bahamas.
-There are several other Cays here, including Cayo Santa Maria, Cayo Coco and Romano.
-They are all connected to each other, and to mainland Cuba via long causeways, 15 to 20 miles long.
-How to spend Two weeks relaxing In Cayo Guillermo, Cuba
+Cayo Guillermo, part of the Jardines del Rey archipelago.
+It is east of the main island in the Atlantic Ocean, south of the Bahamas.
+There are several other ‘cays’ here, including Cayo Santa Maria, Cayo Coco and Romano.
+They are all connected to each other and to mainland Cuba via long causeways, 15 to 20 miles long.
+How to spend two weeks relaxing in Cayo Guillermo, Cuba.

 The resort is far off the mainland and quite isolated.
 There isn’t that much to do, and sometimes even supplies to the islands are slow to arrive.
 Heres our guide to spending two weeks in Cayo Guillermo, Cuba.

-For a time, the Government did not permit Cuban citizens on this string of islands.
-They were only allowed to visit if working or they had strict permission.
+For a time, the government did not permit Cuban citizens on this string of islands.
+They could visit if they were working, or they had strict permission.
 They lifted this ban in 2000.
 Now locals can freely visit the beaches here and can even stay in the hotels.

 TAKING A WELL-DESERVED BREAK